Graduate Admissions FAQ

 The required Grades and Credential Guide for International Students/ Credentials may be found here.

-Support for Psychology graduate students typically comes from three primary sources:
+Support for Psychology MA and PhD students typically comes from three primary sources:

 - External awards such as CGS, SSHRC, NSERC, CIHR.
 Prospective students must apply for these awards directly.
 Students are expected to continue to apply for external funding throughout their graduate studies.

-- Internal funds for MA and PhD students; these include the UBC Okanagan Graduate Research Scholarship for new students in MA and PhD and for continuing students.
+- Internal funds for MA and PhD students; these include the UBC Okanagan Graduate Research Scholarship (OGRS) for new students in MA and PhD and for continuing students.
+Amounts vary annually.

 Tuition fees information for domestic and international graduate students may be found in the Academic Calendar here.